Sustainable Groundwater Management Act (SGMA)

-Learn more about SGMA and the importance of groundwater by viewing the video below and the SGMA Groundwater StoryMap, and read more about SGMA implementation in an Op-ed by the Department (Publish Date: Mar 2022).
+Learn more about SGMA and the importance of groundwater by viewing the video below, the SGMA Groundwater StoryMap, and read more about SGMA implementation in an Op-ed by the Department (Publish Date: Mar 2022).

 The SGMA Portal allows local agencies, GSAs, and watermasters to submit, modify, and view the information required by SGMA.
 It also enables you to view submitted information and provide comments, where applicable.
 You don't need a login for public access.